jippi/awesome-nomad/README.md

 ## Job Files and Packs

 - [hashicorp/nomad-pack-community-registry](https://github.com/hashicorp/nomad-pack-community-registry) - The official community registry for Nomad Pack templates.
-- [jrasell/nomadfiles](https://github.com/jrasell/nomadfiles) A collection of Nomad job files for deploying applications to a cluster.
 - [perrymanuk/hashi-homelab](https://github.com/perrymanuk/hashi-homelab) Job files for a small lightweight homelab based on nomad and consul from hashicorp.

 ## Utilities